 The Senior Care Market & Business Opportunity

-Worldwide, the senior population is rapidly growing and is expected to continue to grow faster than any other age group.
-By 2050, the number of people aged 60 years or older will more than double what it is today, according to the United Nations Population Fund and HelpAge International.
-That means a significant increase in demand for solutions like in-home care that can help aging adults maintain good health and live longer as engaged members of society.
-The increase in demand also makes in-home senior care franchises one of the fastest growing business opportunities in the franchise industry.
+The in-home care industry has the potential to be a booming business opportunity for the foreseeable future.
+Worldwide, the aging population is expected to continue to grow faster than any other age group.
+That means a significant increase in demand for solutions like in-home care that can help aging adults maintain good health and remain engaged members of society.

-Here are few more stats that paint a picture, not just of business opportunity, but of an opportunity for us to fulfill a real need in the lives of seniors and their families.
+Here are a few more stats that paint a picture of business opportunity and the opportunity for us to fulfill a real need in the lives of seniors and their families.

 - Nearly 90 percent of people over age 65 want to stay in their home for as long as possible, and 80 percent believe their current residence is where they will always live. - AARP Public Policy Institute and National Conference of State Legislatures

-- The aging of baby boomers means that within just a couple decades, older people are projected to outnumber children for the first time in U.S. history.
+- The aging of baby boomers means that within just a dozen years, older people are projected to outnumber children for the first time in U.S. history.
 By 2034, there will be 77.0 million people 65 years and older compared to 76.5 million under the age of 18. - Jonathan Vespa, a demographer with the U.S. Census Bureau.

 - Baby boomers are the wealthiest generation controlling 70% of the disposable income in the U.S. And they account for 41.6 percent of consumer spending.- U.S. News and Moody’s